MrsRina/onepop/README.md

 * Visuals with many options to you configure.

 # building
-- For you build Onepop client first you need download the repo, extract and executea build task using gradle commands.
+- For you build Onepop client first you need download the repo, extract and execute build task using gradle commands.

 ```
 gradle setupDecompWorkspace